- What is a Project Timeline?

 Benefits of Online Project Timeline Software

 The project timeline helps everyone on the project team by giving them a roadmap of where they are, and where they should be, at every point in the project.
+Timelines and schedules are essential to execute the project plan.

 Tasks are given start and end dates and show on the timeline as a line connecting to points in time.
 If some of those tasks are dependent on another to start or finish, these task dependencies can be indicated on the project timeline as well.